 If you’re obsessed with ROI potential, then you have no business buying an investment vehicle at hyped up or inflated prices.

-The only way you can manage a healthy ROI is to buy as low as possible at strategic moments that suits you financially.
+The only way you can manage a healthy ROI is to buy as low as possible at strategic moments.

 5. Research High-End Stocks With Bargain Buying Potential